bodo-ai/Bodo/docs/docs/file_io.md

 Reading and writing [CSV][csv-section], [Parquet][parquet-section], [JSON][json-section], and
 [Numpy binary][numpy-binary-section] files from and to Amazon S3 is supported.

-The `fsspec` package must be available, and the file path should start with `s3://`:
+The file path should start with `s3://`:

 ```py
 @bodo.jit